Vnet-as/charts/besserberg/README.md

 ## Values

-By default service type is set to `ClusterIP` which can be overrided by `service.type` value.
+By default service type is set to `ClusterIP` which can be overridden by `service.type` value.

 ```bash
 $ helm install --set service.type=NodePort vnet/besserberg